adobe/reactor-developer-docs/api/guides/encrypting_values.md

 Some portions of the Launch platform require supplying sensitive values.
-For example, providing a private key to be used in the delivery of libraries to Environments via Adapters.
+For example, providing a private key to be used in the delivery of libraries to Environments via Hosts.
 The sensitive nature of those credentials necessitates secure transfer and storage.

 The Launch platform achieves this by utilizing GPG encryption and decryption.